SumoLogic/sumologic-documentation/docs/alerts/webhook-connections/jira-cloud.md

    }
    ```
   Details on how to format your payload are available in the [Jira Cloud platform Developer Reference](https://developer.atlassian.com/cloud/jira/platform/rest/v2/#api-group-Issues).
-1. In the **Recovery Payload** section, you can customize your recovery notification.
-1. To test the connection, click **Test Alert or Test Recovery**.
+1. To test the connection, click **Test Alert**.
 If successful, you'll see a `200 OK` response message.
 1. Click **Save**.

 ## Create a Scheduled Search